United We Care | A Super App for Mental Wellness

 Conclusion

 Body shaming is criticizing yourself or others based on their physical appearance.
-This behavior has its roots in cultural norms and has become much more rampant due to the propaganda of fashion, entertainment, beauty, and media industries.
+This behaviour has its roots in cultural norms and has become much more rampant due to the propaganda of fashion, entertainment, beauty, and media industries.
 You may be body shaming yourself by engaging in negative self-talk, comparing yourself to others, or the unrealistic beauty standards portrayed online.
 If you are experiencing body shaming externally, it may be in the form of direct unsolicited comments, the emphasis on appearance put by certain communities, or the pressure to fit in with current social media trends of beauty.
 Challenging your own negative thoughts and drawing boundaries with people who are body shaming you can be some effective ways to deal with this behavior.
 Book a session with one of our mental health experts, who can help you cope better with body shaming.
 At United We Care, we offer the most appropriate, clinically backed solutions for all your needs for well-being.

 References: